 Choose accessible meeting rooms:

 The plenary and workshop rooms must have accessible entrances with free and unblocked aisles so persons using wheelchairs can easily pass.
 There should be reserved seating spaces for persons who use wheelchairs and/or motorized scooters or who are accompanied by guide or service animals.
 Seating also needs to be reserved for persons with disabilities to be near captioning and/or sign language interpreters.

 Sign language interpreters should be well lighted and clearly visible, preferably positioned on the main stage.
 There should be two screens, on either side of the stage, one for captioning and one for slide and video presentations.
 If the room is large, a second set of screens will be necessary, so that not only persons with disabilities but also persons with age-related disabilities can see the material at a distance.
 Likewise, there should always be two screens facing the presenters on stage or in the meeting rooms, one for captioning and the other for presentations materials, so that persons with disabilities and other presenters can see all the presentations.

 Stages, door entry systems, stands, and podiums need to be accessible for persons using wheelchairs as well (i.e., meeting spaces should be equipped with ramps).
 The inclination of ramps must not exceed 8-10% to enable access and to avoid hazardous situations.
-There should also be enough quality lighting for the visually impaired.
-Also, there should be enough time given between sessions for people to move between meeting rooms, especially when there are several floors involved.
+There should also be enough quality lighting for people with visual impairment .
 Staging according to specific needs is important (i.e., moving a podium out of the way for a speaker using a wheelchair).

+There should be enough time given between sessions for people to move between meeting rooms, especially when there are several floors involved.

 Technical Accessibility

 Technical Accessibility: All technical aspects of making a meeting accessible, including remote participation, need to be tested in advance.
 The microphones should be hand-held in most circumstances; however, in the case of a person who cannot use his/her arms or hands, there should be provisions made for either a microphone that can be attached to the speaker (such as a lavalier/pin lapel microphone) or a staff member who facilitates – the former should always being preferred over the latter.
 Hand-held separate microphones are needed for sign language interpreters to voice the signs of persons with disabilities into speech.

-Special provisions should be made for persons with disabilities who cannot access the remote participation tools.
+Provisions should be made for persons with disabilities who cannot access the remote participation tools.
 For example, persons who are blind cannot access the remote participation tools presently used by IGF.
 The reason is that they will most likely use a screen reader that requires another audio stream.
 This causes participants to switch back and forth from the audio of the meeting to the audio of the screen reader when they navigate the webpage.
 They often cannot find how to dial-in or are not able to use the “raise hand” tool using the screen reader without disconnecting from the meeting.
 Until the designers of remote participation tools solve these problems, it is required that IGF audio-visual staff arranges special call-in facilities and all volunteers are also trained to know about these procedures.

 Background Noise